 Fun Facts:

-Top 11 things to do and see in Chinatown San Francisco
+Top 11 Things to Do and See in Chinatown San Francisco

-Coit TowerPerched atop Telegraph Hill, Coit Tower is one of San Francisco’s most iconic landmarks.
-From its observation deck, visitors can enjoy stunning 360-degree views of the city, the bay, and the Golden Gate Bridge.
-However, getting to the top of the hill is no easy feat, especially for large sightseeing buses.
+Perched atop Telegraph Hill, Coit Tower is one of San Francisco’s most iconic landmarks.
+From its observation deck, visitors can enjoy sweeping views of the city, the bay, and beyond.
+But getting to the top is tricky—especially for large vehicles—because the roads are steep and the turns are tight.

 San Francisco’s geography is part of what makes it so beautiful—and also why smaller tours have a big advantage when it comes to seeing the city up close.